 David is a certified marriage and family therapist (Clinical Member and Approved Supervisor American Association for Marriage and Family Therapy), a Licensed Clinical Social Worker, a Licensed Marriage and Family Therapist, and a Diplomat in the American Board of Examiners in Clinical Social Work.

 David has authored several books including The Spiritual Work of Marriage (Routledge, 2008) and Integrative Family Therapy (Augsburg Fortress, 1993), and co-authored The Couple’s Survival Workbook(Echo Point 2001, 2011), When Helping Starts to Hurt (W.W.
 Norton & Company, 1994), co-authored Saying Yes to Say No: Everyday Boundaries and Pastoral Excellence.
 He has also penned numerous journal articles and is a regular contributor to local media articles and features.
-His newest book, co-authored with Erin Belanger, 5 steps to Relationship Renewal will be published this spring.
+His newest book, co-authored with Erin Belanger, 5 steps to Relationship Renewal was recently published and available at the center and at amazon.com.

 David presents workshops nationally on topics involving families and couples - his passion is working intensively with couples.
 He also provides consultations to congregations, family businesses, and other organizations.
 He also has specialities in the integration of spirituality and psychotherapy.